Skip to main content

 }

-- Click Next, give the policy the name
+1. Click on Next, give the policy the name DataStori-ECSTaskManage-Policy, and click on Create policy.

 Step 4: Create the Cross-Account Role for DataStori

-This final role trusts DataStori's AWS account and uses the policy you just created to grant permissions.
+This role trusts DataStori's AWS account and uses the policy you just created to grant permissions to it.

-- Navigate to IAM -> Roles and click Create role.
+1. Navigate to IAM -> Roles and click on Create role.

-- On the permissions page, search for and select the
+4. On the permissions page, search for and select the DataStori-ECSTaskManage-Policy you created in Step 3 and click on Next.

 Logging (Optional)

-By default, DataStori will write the pipeline logs to CloudWatch.
-If you want to customize the logging destination, please share the ARN of the CloudWatch log group.
+By default, DataStori writes the pipeline logs to CloudWatch.
+If you want to customize the logging destination, please share the ARN of the CloudWatch log group with ishan@datastori.io.

-Please provide the following information to the DataStori team to complete the setup.
+Please be ready with the following information to complete the AWS infrastructure setup.